Russia says flew 164 sorties in Syria in last three days

 Further Russian strikes took place in the western Latakia, Idlib and Hama provinces where data compiled by the Institute for the Study of War shows there is no Islamic State or al-Nusra presence.

-A Reuters analysis of defense ministry data last week found that almost 80 percent of Russia's declared targets in Syria have been in areas not held by Islamic State.
+A Reuters analysis of defence ministry data last week found that almost 80 percent of Russia's declared targets in Syria have been in areas not held by Islamic State.

 (Reporting by Vladimir Soldatkin; Writing by Maria Kiselyova and Jack Stubbs; Editing by Andrew Osborn)